Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-South Yarra - North's income level is among the top percentile nationally according to the latest ATO data aggregated by AreaSearch for financial year 2022.
-South Yarra - North's median income among taxpayers is $72,463 and the average income stands at $131,471, which compares to figures for Greater Melbourne of $54,892 and $73,761 respectively.
-Based on Wage Price Index growth of 10.11% since financial year 2022, current estimates would be approximately $79,789 (median) and $144,763 (average) as of March 2025.
-According to 2021 Census figures, individual earnings stand out at the 97th percentile nationally ($1,412 weekly), though household income ranks lower at the 68th percentile.
-Income analysis reveals the largest segment comprises 37.5% earning $1,500 - 2,999 weekly (5,503 residents).
-High housing costs consume 18.0% of income, while strong earnings place disposable income at the 65th percentile and the area's SEIFA income ranking places it in the 10th decile.
+South Yarra - North has one of the highest income levels nationally according to latest ATO data aggregated by AreaSearch for financial year 2022.
+Its median income among taxpayers is $72,463 and average income stands at $131,471, compared to Greater Melbourne's figures of $54,892 and $73,761 respectively.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for median and average income would be approximately $81,275 and $147,458 as of September 2025.
+According to 2021 Census figures, individual earnings rank at the 97th percentile nationally ($1,412 weekly), while household income ranks at the 68th percentile.
+Income analysis shows that the largest segment comprises 37.5% earning $1,500 - 2,999 weekly (5,503 residents), consistent with broader trends across the metropolitan region showing 32.8% in the same category.
+High housing costs consume 18.0% of income, but strong earnings place disposable income at the 65th percentile, and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income